OpenInternet/System_Administrator_Guide_Text/en/best_practices/tech_policies/password.md

 Across our digital assets (devices and online accounts), passwords are the modus operandi of gaining access to authorized content.
-They are our first line-of-defense in preventing unauthorized access to content & devices and as such, they deserve the required attention & thought-process beyond the careless, easy-to-remember, 6 character ritual that most users adopt, viewing passwords as an hindrance to access.
+They are our first line-of-defense in preventing unauthorized access to content and devices and as such, they deserve the required attention and thought-process beyond the careless, easy-to-remember, six-character ritual that most users adopt, viewing passwords as an hindrance to access.

 A password policy is a set of rules which are created to improve computer security by preventing unauthorized access and by motivating users to create dependable, secure passwords; storing and utilizing them properly.